Lenape settlements

 Lenape settlements are villages and other sites founded by Lenape people, a Native American tribe from the Northeastern Woodlands.
-Many of these sites are located in Ohio and Pennsylvania.
+Many of these sites are located in New York, New Jersey, Pennsylvania, and Ohio.

 Hell Town

-Hell Town, Ohio, is a village located on Clear Creek, known today as Clear Fork, near the abandoned town of Newville, Ohio.
+Hell Town, Ohio is a village located on Clear Creek, known today as Clear Fork, near the abandoned town of Newville, Ohio.
 The site is on a high hill just north of the junction of Clear Creek and the Black Fork of the Mohican River.
-The reference to the village sitting on a "high hill" counters many popular misconceptions that the village was in low-lying areas that would later be submerged by the damming of the ClearFork River to create Pleasant Hill Lake.
+The reference to the village sitting on a "high hill" counters many popular misconceptions that the village was in low-lying areas that would later be submerged by the damming of the Clear Fork River to create Pleasant Hill Lake.
 Hell Town was located along a "war trail" used by Native Americans in the region, which ran from a point about 30 mi south from Sandusky, Ohio, thence north-northeast into the Cuyahoga River valley.
 This trail was later used by white settlers and is today known as State Route 95.
 Rerouted in the 1940s, a portion of this old road and war path are buried under Pleasant Hill Lake.

 Helltown (actually meaning "town of the clear water") was situated a mile below Newville, on the Clear Fork of the Mohican, in what is known as the Darling settlement.
-After the murder of the Moravian Indians at Gnadenhutten in 1782, Helltown was abandoned and a new settlement (Greentown) was established on the Black Fork, where a better location for defence was secured.
+In 1783, in the wake of the Gnadenhutten Massacre, Helltown was abandoned, and a new settlement (Greentown) was established on the Black Fork, where a better location for defence was secured.

-From History of Richland County.
-By A J. Baughman.
-CHAPTER XVI.
-Monroe Township: William Norris, who lives on a 500-acre farm in "Possum Valley" also owns a fine tract of land which was a part of the original Darling tract, at the site of the former Indian village of Helltown, where the first bridge below Newville crosses the Clearfork.